Healthdirect Free Australian health advice you can count on.

 • used corticosteroid medicines for long periods

-• spent a lot of time exposed to sunlight without good eye protection
+• spent a lot of time exposed to ultraviolet light without good eye protection

 • had eye injuries

-• had some types of eye surgery (for example, a vitrectomy)
+• had some types of eye operations (for example, a vitrectomy)

 • had radiation treatment, such as for cancer

-If you are experiencing some of the symptoms above, or your vision isn’t what it used to be, you should see an optometrist straight away.
+If you are experiencing any of the symptoms above, or have changes in your vision, you should see an optometrist as soon as you can.

-If they are concerned about cataracts, an optometrist or GP may refer you to an ophthalmologist (a specialist eye doctor and surgeon) to consider further investigation and possibly surgery.
+If they are concerned about cataracts, your optometrist or doctor may refer you to an ophthalmologist (a specialist eye doctor).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.